-To overcome this physical barrier, they have their own Department / Team Sites on the intranet they can use to store their documents, display upcoming project dates, share resources and communicate through Message Boards or Discussion Forums, regardless of where they are located.
+To overcome this physical barrier, they have their own Department / Team Sites on the intranet.
+They use it to store their documents, display upcoming project dates, share resources, and communicate through Message Boards or Discussion Forums, regardless of where they are located.

-1. Information Sharing Amongst the Team
+1. Information sharing amongst the team

-2. Keep Information & Resources Relevant & Engaging
+2. Keep information & resources relevant & engaging

 In addition to department members sharing information with each other, having a specific site dedicated to each department also allows colleagues from other departments to share or find appropriate resources as needed.
 For example, if someone from HR found a resource that may benefit Marketing, they can share the resource on the Marketing Site.
 Or, if an employee is looking for information on employee benefits packages, they know to go to the HR Site where it is stored.

-3. Internal Communication on Department Sites
+3. Internal communication on department sites

-Having a specific site for Sales can help them communicate about weekly sales goals, which targets have been hit, which ones haven’t.
-This benefits your employees because it allows everyone from a department to be on the same page, without cluttering the intranet with information that doesn’t pertain to them.
-IT doesn’t really care that Sales has hit all it’s targets this month.
+Having a specific sales site can help them communicate about weekly sales goals, which targets have been hit, and which ones haven’t.
+This benefits your employees because it allows everyone from a department to be on the same page without cluttering the intranet with information that doesn’t pertain to them.
+IT doesn’t really care that Sales has hit all its targets this month.

-Team Sites are a great way for employees to collaborate on work tasks and projects related to their specific department.
-Earlier I mentioned having an Application Feed Widget on your department site, this allows you to setup things like Event Calendar or Training Calendar feeds displaying upcoming project deadlines, or other items related to that department.
+Team Sites are an excellent way for employees to collaborate on work tasks and projects related to their specific department.
+Earlier I mentioned having an Application Feed Widget on your department site.
+This allows you to set up things like Event Calendar or Training Calendar feeds displaying upcoming project deadlines or other items related to that department.

 The following are a few examples of Department / Team Sites our customers have created and how these sites are leveraged: